rpetrucelli/AI-Agent-Evaluator/README.md

 Tool execution is decided by the LLM router `run_agent()` in `src/data_analysis_agent/router.py`

 ### Agent Tracing
-Arize Phoenix provides all observability tracing in a localhost server.
+Arize Phoenix provides observability in a localhost server.
-This provides robust tracing of the agents behvavior and performance by logging:
+This gives robust tracing of the agents behvavior and performance by logging:
-- Tool & LLM calls
+- API & LLM calls
 - Execution order
 - Token usage
 - Performance